InquisitiveAS/InquisitiveAS.github.io/_portfolio/portfolio-4.md

 -->

-This is a work in progress open source project
+This is a work in progress open source project inspired by my independent research on LLMs for AEC Optimization.
+Please stay tuned